vintasoftware/django-react-boilerplate/README.md

 ### `DATABASES["default"]["ATOMIC_REQUESTS"] = True`

-Using atomic requests in production prevents several database consistency issues.
+- Using atomic requests in production prevents several database consistency issues.
 Check [Django docs for more details](https://docs.djangoproject.com/en/5.0/topics/db/transactions/#tying-transactions-to-http-requests).

+- **Important:** When you are queueing a new Celery task directly from a request handler, particularly with little or no delay, it is essencial to use transaction.on_commit.
+This ensures that the task is only queued after the associated database transaction has been successfully committed.
+  - If transaction.on_commit is not utilized, or if a significant delay is not set, you risk encountering race conditions.
+In such scenarios, the Celery task might execute before the completion of the request's transaction.
+This can lead to inconsistencies and unexpected behavior, as the task might operate on a database state that does not yet reflect the changes made in the transaction.

 ### `CELERY_ACKS_LATE = True`

-We believe Celery tasks should be idempotent.
+- We believe Celery tasks should be idempotent.
 So for us it's safe to set `CELERY_ACKS_LATE = True` to ensure tasks will be re-queued after a worker failure.
 Check Celery docs on ["Should I use retry or acks_late?"](https://docs.celeryq.dev/en/stable/faq.html#faq-acks-late-vs-retry) for more info.

 ## Contributing